King–Crane Commission

 The King–Crane Commission, officially called the 1919 Inter-Allied Commission on Mandates in Turkey, consisting primarily of an American delegation was a commission of inquiry concerning the disposition of areas within the former Ottoman Empire.

 The Commission began as an outgrowth of the 1919 Paris Peace Conference.
 The Commission visited areas of Palestine, Syria, Lebanon, and Anatolia, surveyed local public opinion, and assessed its view on the best course of action for the region.
 Originally meant to be led by French, British, Italian, and American representatives, it ended as an investigation conducted solely by the United States government after the other countries withdrew to avoid the risk of being "confronted by recommendations from their own appointed delegates which might conflict with their policies".

-With the withdrawal of other allied nations, the commission lost any real credibility.
+Referring to the Allies' commitment to the principle of self-determination, the commission stated that any territorial settlements should reflect "the free acceptance" of "the people immediately concerned", rather "upon the basis of the material interest or advantage of any other nation or people which may desire a different settlement for the sake of its own exterior influence or mastery".
+It warned that existing diplomatic agreements and mandate plans were already shaping outcomes in ways that did not reflect the expressed preferences of local populations and recommended that "only a greatly reduced Zionist program be attempted by the Peace Conference, and even that, only very gradually initiated".

 The Commission submitted its report to the Paris Peace Conference in August 1919.
-Its working being undercut from the beginning by France and the United Kingdom's pact, the Sykes–Picot Agreement, and colonialist designs, the Peace Conference had largely concluded the area's future by the time the report was finished.
+Its work was undercut from the beginning by France and the United Kingdom's pact, including the Sykes–Picot Agreement, and colonialist policy objectives, under which mandate arrangements and territorial divisions had largely already been decided through diplomatic negotiations before the report was completed.
+Although the report's recommendations was not adopted by the Paris Peace Conference, it has since been cited as an early documented survey of political opinion and a historical reference point in debates on self-determination and foreign intervention in the region.